-- K Compare and contrast mollusk species by making observations using 4 of the 5 senses. - 1st Use 4 of the 5 senses to make and record observations of both living and non-living mollusks. - 2nd Describe the major life cycle stages of a Florida native mollusk, and recognize that mollusks can't survive without meeting basic needs. - 3rd Classify animals into their major groups by physical characteristics and behavior (mammals, birds, reptiles, amphibians, and fish). - 4th Explain how energy is transferred from the Sun through a food chain, and that animals obtain energy from the plants and/or animals they eat.
-Recognize ways plants and animals can impact the environment (including humans). - 5th Compare and contrast adaptations of animals and plants (life cycle variation, animal behaviors, physical characteristics).
-Compare and contrast the physical structures and function of organs of plants and animals.
+- K Compare and contrast mollusk species by making observations using 4 of the 5 senses. - 1st Use 4 of the 5 senses to make and record observations of both living and non-living mollusks. - 2nd Describe the major life cycle stages of a Florida native mollusk. - 3rd Explain characteristics of invertebrates, recognize that mollusks are invertebrates, and classify mollusks into different classes. - 4th Explain how energy is transferred from the Sun through a food chain, and that animals obtain energy from the plants and/or animals they eat.
+Recognize ways plants and animals can impact the environment (including humans). - 5th Compare and contrast the physical structures and function of organs of mollusks.